j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

 in subsetting.
 Notice we don’t have to do anything else to check the dtypes, as they’re displayed when we print the tibble.
-If your tibble has too many columns to view them all just by printing, you can use `glimpse(tibble)` From here on out we’ll be working only with tibbles in R.
+If your tibble has too many columns to view them all just by printing, you can use `glimpse(tibble)` From here on out we’ll be mostly working with tibbles in R.

 ``` r